Single-particle-exact density functional theory: Results on energies, participation numbers, and spatial densities

 As expected, the energies $E_{\mathrm{1pEx}}^{\mathrm{tf}}$ based on the TF inspired $\varrho^{\mathrm{tf}}$ are hardly accurate for small $N$, but Table~\ref{1DcontactTable} suggests that they become relatively more accurate with increasing $N$.
 The energies $E_{\mathrm{1pEx}}^{\mathrm{it}}$ are more accurate for the cases considered here and approach the HF energies to within one or two percent.
-By comparison, the DPFT energies are quite accurate when using the exact HF interaction energy ${E_{\mathrm{int}}^{\mathrm{HF}}=(\mathpzc{c}/4)\int\d x\,\big(n(x)\big)^2}$, see Appendix~\ref{AppendixApproximateRDMs}.
-However, the DPFT energies are not guaranteed to be upper bounds to $E_{\mathrm{gs}}$---here, the TF density $n_{\mathrm{TF}}$ incidentally delivers an even lower energy than its quantum-corrected successor $n_{3'}$---and systematic improvements beyond $n_{3'}$ can incur high computational cost \cite{Chau2018,Trappe2023DFMPS}.
+By comparison, the DPFT energies are quite accurate when using the exact HF interaction energy ${E_{\mathrm{int}}^{\mathrm{HF}}=(\mathpzc{c}/4)\int\d x\,\big(n(x)\big)^2}$, see \ref{AppendixApproximateRDMs}.
+However, unlike HF theory, the approximate DPFT energy functionals are not variational and do not guarantee to deliver upper bounds to $E_{\mathrm{gs}}$---here, the TF density $n_{\mathrm{TF}}$ incidentally delivers an even lower energy than its quantum-corrected successor $n_{3'}$---and systematic improvements beyond $n_{3'}$ can incur high computational cost \cite{Chau2018,Trappe2023DFMPS}.

+If we assume that the number $L$ of single-particle levels required to converge the energy in Eq.~(\ref{E}) scales like the particle number $N$, then the computational cost of the \textit{current} implementation of 1pEx-DFT scales like $\mathcal O\big(N^4\big)$, compared with the generic scaling of $\mathcal O\big(N^3\big)$ for HF and KS--DFT.
+The cost of the DPFT densities $n_{\mathrm{TF}}$ and $n_{3'}$ scales like $\mathcal O\big(N\big)$ and $\mathcal O\big(N^2\big)$, respectively.
+Of course, these scaling behaviors are really informative only in the limit of large $N$, and the same scaling does not imply the same cost in practice, with HF and KS--DFT presenting a point in case.
+Furthermore, the actually realized computational cost much depends on the system.
+For example, we found the energies $E^{\mathrm{it}}_{\mathrm{1pEx}}$ in Table~I with 1 CPU-hour (for ${c=1}$, ${N=4}$, ${L=20}$), 16 CPU-hours (for ${c=1}$, ${N=10}$, ${L=20}$), and 59 CPU-days (for ${c=20}$, ${N=10}$, ${L=30}$), respectively.
+We list these timings only for completeness, bearing in mind that our focus here is to illustrate the concepts behind a new approach, not to optimize code and CPU time.

-For ${N=2}$, the density matrix $\varrho^{\mathrm{it}}$ obtained from the iterative algorithm of Sec.~\ref{InteractionTensorElementsDensityMatrices} is identical to the HF density matrix $\varrho^{\mathrm{HF}}$---up to phases that are optimized anyway during the energy minimization---see Appendix~\ref{AppendixApproximateRDMs}, such that 1pEx-DFT recovers HF exactly.
+For ${N=2}$, the density matrix $\varrho^{\mathrm{it}}$ obtained from the iterative algorithm of Sec.~\ref{InteractionTensorElementsDensityMatrices} is identical to the HF density matrix $\varrho^{\mathrm{HF}}$---up to phases that are optimized anyway during the energy minimization---see \ref{AppendixApproximateRDMs}, such that 1pEx-DFT recovers HF exactly.
 However, HF is inadequate for modeling this particular system: with the exact ground-state wave function $\Psi$ for two spin-$\half$ fermions \cite{Busch+3:98, Viana-Gomes+1:11} and